 We will hold your information for as long as you want to maintain your connection with the Carers Centre.
 If you ask to be removed from our database or you ask to receive no further contact from us, we will remove you from our mailing list and make your database record inactive.

-We may keep some basic information in order to avoid sending you unwanted materials in the future, and to ensure that we don’t accidentally store details for the same person multiple times.
-However, your record would not be ‘live’, we would not be accessing it and we would not use or share it for any reason.
+We may keep some basic information in order to avoid sending you unwanted materials in the future, however, your record would not be ‘live’, we would not be accessing it and we would not use or share it unless required to do so by law.